 The “Loyalists” were supposedly a group of high ranking members of the church who were dissatisfied with how David Miscavige was running Scientology after Hubbard had gone into hiding.
 Hubbard eluded the law after the government raided the church and sent ten top officials to prison.
 Hubbard remained in hiding for the rest of his life.

-The “Loyalists” turned to Gerry for “help” in planning a coup from which they would gain control of the church.
+The “Loyalists” turned to Gerry for “help” in planning a coup with which they would gain control of the church.
 Gerry met with two representatives of The Loyalists to discuss possible scenarios.

 The first person Gerry met was a man named David Kluge who met with Gerry on November 7th and 9th of 1984.

 Next, Gerry met another member of The Loyalists…Mike Rinder.
-Rinder was the head of the Office of Special Affairs which is the “dirty tricks” branch of the church.
-Rinder met with Gerry twice.
+Mike Rinder was the head of the new Office of Special Affairs which is the “dirty tricks” branch of the church.
+Rinder met with Gerry on 2 days.
 First on November 11th and then again on November 30, 1984.

 Gerry didn’t know that these meetings in the park were being videotaped by a Scientology hired P.I. and that both Kluge and Rinder were wired.

-These tapes were used by Scientology in the court trial involving Julie Titchbourne in Portland, Oregon in 1986.
+These tapes were used by Scientology in the civil trial involving Julie Titchbourne in Portland, Oregon in 1986.
 Julie sued the church for fraud and Gerry was called as a witness.
 To try to discredit Gerry as a witness in that trial, the church played these tapes, but they had been heavily edited to make Gerry look like he was committing a crime.

 After the trial, the jury was polled and it was very clear that the church’s plan backfired.
 Most jurists agreed that the tapes made the church look terrible.
 Furthermore, Gerry appeared to be a good man trying to help clean up the corruption in the church.